-Join JRC for our community High Holiday Experiences to reflect on this past year and gather strength and hope for the next.
+Join JRC for our community High Holiday experiences, to reflect on this past year and gather strength and hope for the next.
 Experience the beauty of our social justice values tangibly woven into thousand-year-old liturgy for contemporary times.
-Join us In-person Outdoors, Online, and at home.
-All services – whether online only or outdoors and in-person – will be accessible via Zoom or Facebook live.
+Engage in ways that feel meaningful to you, whether that is through prayer, nature, community, art, song, meditation, or contemplation.
+Join us In-person at “our Church”, the JRC sanctuary, outdoors by the lake and at JRC, or remotely.
+All services – whether in-person indoors and outdoors– will also be accessible via livestream.
 Whether you are a JRC member, friend or family, or if you are looking for a spiritual community that feels like home, we welcome you to spend these High Holidays with our wonderful congregation.

 Sermons From 5782